SCHOOLS TRAUMA INFORMED AND ATTACHMENT AWARE (S.T.I.A.A.)

 For All Educational Communities

-In 2018, Summit Psychology worked with Staffordshire's virtual school for looked after children to research the question, 'What is a Trauma Informed and Attachment Aware School?'
-This research developed and was operationalised by Dr Dawn Bradley into a self-evaluation framework for practical application in education settings following conclusion of successful pilot studies with Staffordshire schools.
+In 2018, Summit Psychology worked with Staffordshire's virtual school to research the question, 'What is a Trauma Informed and Attachment Aware School?'
+The research revealed a set of 43 competencies in answer to this question, which was further developed and operationalised by Dr Dawn Bradley into a self-evaluation framework for practical application in education settings.
+A change cycle was introduced to support the whole school through implementation of innovation, growth, and attachment aware and trauma informed practices.

-The Staffordshire / Schools Trauma Informed and Attachment Aware Self Evaluation Framework (S.T.I.A.A.
-S.E.F. © 2018) is a tool for all schools to use to explore whether they could consider their educational community to be trauma informed and attachment aware.
-Available online for your whole educational setting to complete and with the accompanying publication, the framework provides a clear structure from which whole school staff, teaching teams, and practitioners within the education workforce can reflect and work together to bring about positive change for children and young people who have experienced adversity.
+The Schools Trauma Informed and Attachment Aware Self Evaluation Framework (S.T.I.A.A.
+S.E.F. © 2018) is a now a tool and framework for all schools to use to explore whether they could consider their educational community to be trauma informed and attachment aware.
+Available online for your whole educational setting to complete and with the accompanying publication, the framework provides a clear structure from which whole school staff, teaching teams, and practitioners within education can reflect and work together to bring about positive change for children and young people who have experienced adversity.

 Through data collation of individual responses, the S.E.F. explores the current knowledge and expertise, applied practice, systems, organisational structures, current policies, and the support provided by the governing body and senior leadership teams (SLT) which enable settings to meet the needs of vulnerable populations and looked after children.